... while also recalling the miraculous "lift off" of the Virgin Mary's house to Loreto.

 The first part of the blessing prays that the plane “foster in the souls of all the faithful who travel in it a longing for the things above.”

 God, who made all things for your glory, yet destined every lower being in this world for man’s service, we beg you to bless + this airplane (these airplanes).
 Let it (them) serve to carry far and wide the fame and glory of your name, and in expediting more speedily the affairs of mankind without loss and accident.
 And let it (them) foster in the souls of all the faithful who travel in it (them) a longing for the things above; through Christ our Lord.
+All: Amen.

 Then the blessing turns to the patron saint of aviation, Our Lady of Loreto.
 It recalls the miraculous “lift off” of the Virgin Mary’s house in Nazareth to the forests of Loreto, Italy.
 In doing so, the blessing calls upon her intercession to protect all those who fly on the airplane.